ShubhangiChaudhary/ShubhangiChaudhary/README.md

 👉 I'm a quick learner and always ready to learn new stuffs.  <br/>

-☝️ Apart from these I have interest in 'Art'.
+☝️🎨 Apart from these I have interest in 'Art'.
 Sometimes I sketch, draw or do handcraft work. </br>
 💃 I also like dancing even though I'm not a trained dancer but I enjoy everytime I dance. </br>

+🤝Connect through: </br>
    <a href="https://www.linkedin.com/in/shubhangi-chaudhary-620271212/"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a> <a href=""><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /> </a> <a href="" > <img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" /> </a>